 challenge Categories and Reading Goals:

-All participants will receive a welcome packet with goodies
+All READERS will receive a packet with goodies and a t-shirt.

 The top three winners in each category will receive gift cards and additional prizes: